Electronic discovery: Review

 During the review phase, documents are reviewed for responsiveness to discovery requests and for privilege.
-Different document review platforms can assist in many tasks related to this process, including the rapid identification of potentially relevant documents, and the culling of documents according to various criteria (such as keyword, date range, etc.).
+Different document review platforms and services can assist in many tasks related to this process, including rapidly identifying potentially relevant documents and culling documents according to various criteria (such as keyword, date range, etc.).
 Most review tools also make it easy for large groups of document review attorneys to work on cases, featuring collaborative tools and batches to speed up the review process and eliminate work duplication.

+Analysis

+Qualitative analysis of the content discovered in the collection phase and after being reduced by the preprocessing phase.
+The evidence is looked at in context.
+Correlation analysis or contextual analysis to extract structured information relevant to the case.
+Structuring the data along a timeline or clustered by topic is common.
+For example, one can arrange evidence by how it relates members of a group as a form of social network analysis.

 Production

-Documents are turned over to opposing counsel, based on agreed-upon specifications.
+Documents are turned over to opposing counsel based on agreed-upon specifications.
 Often this production is accompanied by a load file, which is used to load documents into a document review platform.
-Documents can be produced either as native files, or in a petrified format (such as PDF or TIFF), alongside metadata.
+Documents can be produced either as native files or in a petrified format (such as PDF or TIFF) alongside metadata.

+Presentation

+Displaying and explaining evidence before audiences (at depositions, hearings, trials, etc.).
+The idea is that the audience understands the presentation, and non-professionals can follow the interpretation.
+Clarity and ease of understanding are the focus here.
+The native form of data needs to be abstracted, visualized, and brought into context for the presentation.
+The results of the analysis should be the subject of the presentation.
+Clear documentation should provide reproducibility.

 Types of electronically stored information

 Any data that is stored in an electronic form may be subject to production under common eDiscovery rules.
-This type of data has historically included email and office documents, but can also include photos, video, databases, and other filetypes.
+This type of data has historically included email and office documents (spreadsheets, presentations, documents, PDFs, etc.) but can also include photos, video, instant messaging, collaboration tools, text (SMS), messaging apps, social media, ephemeral messaging, Internet of things (smart devices like smart watches, virtual assistants, and smart home hubs), databases, and other file types.

 Also included in ediscovery is "raw data", which forensic investigators can review for hidden evidence.
 The original file format is known as the "native" format.
 Litigators may review material from ediscovery in one of several formats: printed paper, "native file", or a petrified, paper-like format, such as PDF files or TIFF images.
-Modern document review platforms accommodate the use of native files, and allow for them to be converted to TIFF and Bates-stamped for use in court.
+Modern document review platforms accommodate the use of native files and allow for them to be converted to TIFF and Bates-stamped for use in court.